Camshaft Sprocket

 2. Remove the cylinder head cover.

-3. Unscrew the drive chain tensioner.
+3. Unscrew the drive chain tensioner mechanism.

 6. Unscrew the bolt and remove the sprocket from the camshaft.